winitzki/scall/tutorial/programming_dhall.md

 ## Overview of Dhall

 The Dhall project's documentation covers many aspects of using Dhall to produce YAML and JSON configuration files.
-This book focuses on other applications of Dhall, viewing it primarily as a vehicle for learning the patterns of advanced functional programming.
+This book focuses on other applications of Dhall, viewing it primarily as a vehicle for learning advanced design patterns of functional programming.

 This text follows the [Dhall standard 23.0.0](https://github.com/dhall-lang/dhall-lang/releases/tag/v23.0.0).
 For an introduction to Dhall, see [Dhall's official documentation](https://docs.dhall-lang.org).